 Schedule exercise into your daily routine or at least three times a week.
 If you have older children, take them with you on a walk, or to the park to play while you walk or run.

-If you have younger children, put them in a wagon and pull them along while you walk (you’ll be using muscles you didn’t know you had!).
+If you are tired of your children and need a break, put them in a wagon and pull them along while you walk (you’ll be using muscles you didn’t know you had!).
 If you have younger children, assign an older child to watch them play at the park while you walk or run.
-Hire someone for just an hour, if need be.
+It is a good way for everyone to get some much needed sunshine!